 Life and work

-Jean-Michel Chesné (1959) lives in Paris.
-He studied agriculture, but preferred being artistically active in making music, painting and writing about art brut/outsider art.
-He has contributed articles to magazines like Raw Vision, Gazogène and Zon´art.
+Born in 1959 Jean-Michel Chesné studied agriculture, but preferred to be active in music, painting and writing about art brut/outsider art, contributing articles to magazines like Raw Vision, Gazogène and Zon´art.

-In later years he has developed the site by decorating the walls of the garden with mosaics.
-This work is still in progress.
+In later years Chesné has expanded the site by decorating the walls of the garden with mosaics, an activity in progress for many years.

 The Garden Grotto is not open for the public, but occasionally there will be an Open Day.